Shravan-Sulikeri/sound-swipe-app/server/README.md

 ## Issues to Address ~ TODOS
 ###### ***NOTE ->** Once an issue has been resolved, either remove it from this list or mark it as completed to keep the to-do list up to date.*

-1. **Duplicate Song Recommendations**
+&emsp;  ~~1. **Duplicate Song Recommendations**~~
+&emsp; &emsp; &emsp;

-   - The recommendation logic currently suggests the same song multiple times across different playlists.
-This needs to be refined to ensure unique recommendations per playlist.
+ ~~- The recommendation logic currently suggests the same song multiple times across different playlists.
+This needs to be refined to ensure unique recommendations per playlist.~~

-2. **Inconsistent Track Retrieval from Deezer**
+1. **Inconsistent Track Retrieval from Deezer**

    - Fetching track information from Deezer can be unreliable, particularly for songs featuring multiple artists.
 In these cases, a `403` error is returned, indicating that the song cannot be found.
 Investigate potential workarounds or alternative data sources.

-3. **Playlist Integration with Spotify**
+2. **Playlist Integration with Spotify**
    - After retrieving tracks from Deezer, the next step is transforming the data back to the Spotify API to generate user playlists.
 This integration needs further development and testing.

+3. **Enhance Recommendation Accuracy Using Last.fm**
+   - The recommendation logic has been significantly enhanced with the current integration of Last.fm data.
+Moving forward, lets aim to enrich the system by incorporating additional sources such as top 500 charts, trending songs, and popular artists to provide even more accurate and diverse recommendations.